Simulations run time

 In the end, the simulations performed excellently!
 We compared the drag numbers and surface data generated by SimScale to those generated by other CFD packages and found a higher degree of accuracy and detail.
 We ran around 10 different simulations to generate the most accurate data we could.

-After producing a CAD model of the wheel along with a MRF domain, the geometries were uploaded into the platform for meshing.
-In essence, a virtual wind tunnel was set up to mimic a real-world cycling environment.
-The domain contained a moving floor and the wheel geometry.
-The wheel was then rotated about its axis at an angular velocity that matched the tangential velocity of the floor.
+After producing a CAD model of the carbon wheel along with an MRF domain, the geometries were uploaded into the SimScale platform for meshing.
+In essence, a virtual wind tunnel was set up to mimic the real-world cycling environment.
+The domain contained a moving floor and the wheel’s geometry.
+The wheel was then rotated about its axis with an angular velocity that matched the tangential velocity of the floor.
 The inlet air speed entering the wind tunnel was set to match these conditions.

 “Our next steps will be completely iterative as we test more and more rim profiles, at different yaw angles, and compare the data.
 The results of our CFD simulations direct much of the design and manufacturing process.
 We will also be comparing our CFD results to wind tunnel data during the later stages of development, in addition to testing the designs with real cyclists on the road.
-We are confident the improvements that the CFD simulations with SimScale have provided will result in a significant benefit to our customers’ cycling performance.”, said Joel Cy Scott, Lead Engineer at Tokyowheel.
+We are confident the improvements that the CFD simulations carried out with SimScale have provided will result in a significant benefit to our customers’ cycling performance,” concluded Joel Cy Scott, Lead Engineer at Tokyowheel.